Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Proofs

 It is known that $L$ provides a basis of \emph{free} Lie algebra on $\mcal{A}$ \cite{avdieiev2024affine, walker2024log}.
 Let $\fr{L}$ be a free Lie algebra generated by a finite set $\{e_a\}_{a \in \mcal{A}}$, where each element is labeled by an alphabet.
 The bracket rule is given:

 with $l=l_1l_2$ be the costandard factorization.
 For a simple example, consider a Lyndon word $a_1a_2a_3$ with costandard factorization $(a_1, a_2a_3)$.
 Then,

 Observe that Lyndon word length $3$ corresponds to the second-order Lie bracket.
+Analogously, Lyndon word length $T$ corresponds to $(T-1)$ Lie bracket operations.

-Truncate the Lyndon words at $L_T$ implies that we consider every bracket of length $\ge T$ vanishes.
-Effectively, we take a quotient of $\fr{L}$ with $\fr{L}^T$, its $T$-th order lower central series term.
+Therefore, truncating the Lyndon words at $L_T$ implies that we retain the lower central series of $\fr{L}$ up to $(T-1)$-th order, or $\fr{L}^{T-1}$.
+The first discarded lower central series is $\fr{L}^T$, which involves $T$ Lie bracket operations and thus Lyndon word longer than $T$.
+Effectively, we take a quotient of $\fr{L}$ with $\fr{L}^T$.
 As $\fr{L}^T$ is an ideal in $\fr{L}$, the quotient is also a Lie algebra.
-Following, $\fr{g} = \fr{L} / \fr{L}^T$ is a finite-dimensional nilpotent Lie algebra with class $T$.
+Following, $\fr{g} = \fr{L} / \fr{L}^T$ is a finite-dimensional nilpotent Lie algebra with class at most $T$.